So Long, Farewell: Is The Original Sound Of Music Tour Worth It?

 I Actually Liked The Movie

-I’m not surprised.
-I have a not-so-secret love for musicals.
-I exercise to the soundtrack from ‘Les Miserables’ and ‘Mammia Mia’ and simp to the soundtrack of ‘Miss Saigon’ and ‘Parade’.
+It’s not a surprise.
+I have a not-so-secret love for musicals and I exercise to the soundtrack from ‘Les Miserables’ and ‘Mammia Mia’.

-I watched ‘The Sound Of Music’ for the first time that first night at the Yoho Hostel in Salzburg and enjoyed it.
-I was glad because I was going on the Original Sound Of Music Tour the next morning and I was told there would be a sing-a-long.
+I watched ‘The Sound Of Music’ for the first time that first night in Salzburg and understood why it’s so beloved the world over.
+It was a good thing because I heard the Original Sound Of Music Tour would be a sing-a-long type of tour.

-On The Sound Of Music Bus With Ivo & Nicole
+A Brief History Of The Sound Of Music Bus

-When Hollywood came to Salzburg to film scenes for the movie in 1964, Kleinbusse am Mirabellplatz provided 6 buses to transport the crew of 250 around Salzburg.
-After the film premiered in 1965 and became the biggest grossing musical of all time, people starting coming to Salzburg to check out the locations for themselves.
+When Hollywood came to Salzburg in 1964 to film scenes for the movie, Kleinbusse am Mirabellplatz provided 6 buses to transport the crew of 250 around Salzburg.
+After the film premiered in 1965, and became the biggest grossing musical of all time, the of Salzburg naturally saw a rise in visitors.

-Our driver is Ivo, who’s been with the company for over 30 years.
+Our driver that morning has been with the company for over 30 years.
 We were in good hands, he says, as he takes his hands and eyes off the wheels and turns to greet us.
-It’s a rehearsed stunt and I wasn’t worried about being in any danger.
+It’s a light-hearted rehearsed stunt and sets the tone for the day.

 Two Halves To Make One House

-Our first stop was Leopoldskron Palace, where most of the lake scenes in the movie was filmed.
-On the way, Nicole gives us an introduction to some movie and interesting facts about the filming.
-On the road with the Untersberg mountain the distance (where they filmed the opening musical sequence and the closing escaping over the mountain scene), we learned the Julie Andrews almost didn’t sign on to the movie because she felt her caretaker character was too similar to that of Mary Poppins, which she just finished filming, but had yet to premier.
+Filming Fact #1: With the Untersberg mountain in the distance (where they filmed the opening musical sequence and the closing escaping over the mountain scene), we learned that Julie Andrews almost didn’t sign on to the movie.
+Andrews felt her caretaker character was too similar to that of Mary Poppins, a role she had just finished filming.

-She was convinced it would be different and the rest is history.
-For most, Julie Andrews IS the ‘Sound of Music’.
-Her portrayal of Maria Von Trapp is one of the reasons that the film is so beloved world wide.
-Our bus, which wasn’t as full as usual on the account of the winter season, was a hot pot of visitors from all over the globe.
+Andrews had to be convinced by the producers that it would be different and the rest is history.
+For most, Julie Andrews is the ‘Sound of Music’.
+Her portrayal of Maria Von Trapp is one of the reasons that the film is so beloved worldwide.
+Our bus was a hodgepodge of visitors from all over the globe.

-Here, we learn that the scenes at house in the movie were filmed in 3 different locations.
-The external back terrace of the house was filmed here at Leopoldskron Palace with the lake as the backdrop.
-The interiors were filmed on set in Hollywood, and the exterior of the front gates was filmed Schloss Frohnburg.
+Filming Fact #2: Scenes at Von Trapp residence were filmed in 3 different locations.
+The back terrace of the house was filmed here at Leopoldskron Palace with the lake as the backdrop.
+The interiors were filmed on set in Hollywood, and the front gates were filmed at Schloss Frohnburg.

-We head to this location next and pass through Hellbrunner Allee, the green lane where Maria is seen getting off the bus to the Von Trapp Villa.
+Continuing on, we pass through Hellbrunner Allee – the green country lane where Maria is seen getting off the bus to the Von Trapp residence.

-The Nonnberg Abbey where Maria lives does not overlook Salzburg, but editing made it look that way by using a scene shot across the city at a different location.
+The Nonnberg Abbey where Maria lives does not overlook Salzburg.
+Clever editing was used with the city shot from a completely different location to the Abbey.

 16 Going On 17

-Unsurprisingly, we learn that the interior gazebo scene was actually filmed in a fake gazebo set.
-This was clear because the gazebo is a lot smaller than the space that Liesl and her shy suitor was dancing and singing in.
-That set was actually a half gazebo to allow for the cameras and lights placements.
-Oh, the deception magic of filmmaking.
+Filming Fact #3: The interior gazebo scene was actually filmed in a fake gazebo set.
+This was clear because the gazebo is smaller than the space that was required for all the cameras and lights to film Liesl and her shy suitor’s dancing duet.
+The set was actually just half a gazebo.

 Mountains and Mondsee

-At the church, we are given about an hour to explore the town.
-The church is very bright and ornate and you can see why it was chosen for the wedding scene.
+At the church, we have about an hour to explore the town.
+The church is bright and ornate and you can see why it was chosen for the wedding scene.
 Visiting in the daytime, it looks completely different from that darker scene, but it’s the same place.

 So Long, Farewell